carlesoriol/zxsimon/README.md

 - Option B

 Assembly with pasmo to create Tap files.
-(Thanks George Phillips for show me in facebook how to align with this assembler)
+(Thanks George Phillips for show me on facebook how to align with this assembler)

 ```
 sh make.sh